guyfawcus/beer-fest.js/docs/development.md

 Installation will give you the following to help in working with this software:

 - [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped#readme) - For type checking and usage notes in your IDE
-- [nodemon](https://nodemon.io/) - Restarts the server when you make a change to the code
 - [Husky](https://github.com/typicode/husky#readme) - For running tests before committing and pushing with Git
 - [Prettier](https://prettier.io/) - Code formatter to keep the style consistent
 - [Standard JS](https://standardjs.com/) - Rules for linting the code with...